andrei-stoica26/henna/README.md

 ![](man/figures/radial_plot.png)

+### radialPlot
-- `rankPlot`: Aggregate multiple ranks available for a group of items in a single plot.
+This function aggregates multiple ranks available for a group of items in a single plot.
 Average ranks can be displayed on the plot.
+Here, we visualize the ranks of 12 genes as markers of the alpha, beta, delta and gamma clusters in the HBP dataset:

 ![](man/figures/rank_plot.png)